-• It is expected that a proportion of the 33 vehicle trips generated during the peak hours will route across the Granta Park Roundabout which already experiences congestion during the network peak hours.
-The Transport Statement concludes however that the impact of additional traffic associated with developed envisaged as part of the Neighbourhood Plan will not result in a significant increase in traffic and the performance of the surrounding junctions will not change to an extent that it does not match the expectation of the users of the road network.

-- 6.35 Whilst the Transport Statement indicates that additional road related development is unlikely to be needed as a result of the development envisaged as part of Policy 2 of the Neighbourhood Plan, it is important that the Neighbourhood Plan can respond, should this, during the plan period, not be the case.
+- It is expected that a proportion of the 33 vehicle trips generated during the peak hours will route across the Granta Park Roundabout which already experiences congestion during the network peak hours.
+The Transport Statement concludes however that the impact of additional traffic associated with developed envisaged as part of the Neighbourhood Plan will not result in a significant increase in traffic and the performance of the surrounding junctions will not change to an extent that it does not match the expectation of the users of the road network. - 6.34 Whilst the Transport Statement indicates that additional road related development is unlikely to be needed as a result of the development envisaged as part of Policy GAL/2 of the Neighbourhood Plan, it is important that the Neighbourhood Plan can respond, should this, during the plan period, not be the case.
 It is also important to take into account all development proposals (including non-residential) that could come forward during the period 2018 to 2031.
 In the case of any individual development proposal triggering the need for minor improvements to the road infrastructure (e.g. additional formal passing places), it would be inappropriate for planning permission to be granted until plans are in place for securing such improvements.
-The second paragraph of Policy 3 will be applicable should such a scenario occur. - 6.36 Any development proposals that would individually or cumulatively lead to substantial increases in traffic would not be appropriate in the NP area due to the limited capacity of the road network.
+Such improvements would need to be considered and approved by the District Council and AEML.
+On a case-by-case basis this could be achieved through the imposition of a planning condition or through a planning obligation. - 6.35 Any development proposals that would individually or cumulatively lead to substantial increases in traffic would not be appropriate in the NP area due to the limited capacity of the road network.
 It could be that some traffic impacts could be mitigated through more significant changes to the road infrastructure which would alter the existing layout of single track roads with passing places.
-But such mitigation measures will themselves detract from the rural character of the plan area and conflict with the aims and principles of this plan. - 6.37 Policy 3 will apply to all proposals requiring planning permission in the NP area not just the residential proposals.
+But such mitigation measures will themselves detract from the rural character of the plan area and conflict with the aims and principles of this plan. - 6.36 Policy GAL/3 will apply to all proposals requiring planning permission in the NP area not just the residential proposals.
 Any transport implications associated with development not envisaged by the Neighbourhood Plan would need to be subject to its own transport assessment.